 You’ve probably heard us talk about blockbuster posts before if you’re familiar with the content we publish at Mequoda Daily.
 This is a favorite topic of ours because we understand the importance of these posts and we want you to, as well.

 Our goal at Mequoda, and for our clients, is to create blockbuster posts every day.
 So every time we write an article, we are practicing the art of creating blockbuster posts.
 They don’t all win, but a percentage of them do.
-And they drive a ton of traffic for years.
+And they drive traffic for years.
 And that traffic converts into email subscribers for years, who convert into buyers for years.
 It’s only logical – optimize your content for search.

 Blockbuster posts aren’t set-it-and-forget-it posts.
 They will require upkeep just like anything else.
 This is especially true if your blockbuster post is on a keyword that has a lot of competition.
 If you currently have blockbuster posts in your content arsenal and you’ve witnessed them fall in search engine ranking, our article “How to Update a Blockbuster Post and Save it from Google Damnation” provides tips on getting your blockbuster to move back up in rank.